LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Alfread.md

 ### Lore Notes

-You know very little about your past
+You have a confused memory of your past, events blur together You know your name(s)
+You believe

 You know how to do basic stuff and still have a good survival instinct

-I will spoon feed you knowledge and add important knowledge to your character sheet
+I will spoon feed you knowledge and add important knowledge to your character sheets